bogemad/snpiphy/README.md

                         Algorithm used for building the phylogenetic tree (default: raxml)
   -f, --force           Overwrite files in the output directories.
+  -n, --no_recombination_filter
+                        Don't filter potential recombination events.
+Use for organisms that are known undergo low amounts of recombination.
   --version             show program's version number and exit -v, --verbose         Increase verbosity on command line output (n.b.
                         verbose output is always saved to snpiphy.log in the